srinivas1100/cv/projects.md

 - **ChatGPT Integration:** To enhance user experience with AI-driven insights.

 **Role:**
-Led the end-to-end development of the Richie application, including:
+Led the end-to-end development of the Richie application, focusing on:

 - Designing and implementing the user interface and experience.
 - Developing backend services and APIs using the MERN stack.